 Mistakes are inevitable and a core part of human nature.
 Many times, business owners and accountants can be in a spot where they unknowingly record a transaction wrong.
-Don’t worry you aren’t suffering with Dyslexia if you record 71 as 17.
-It is a common transposition error and can be rectified easily if you double check the balance sheet.
+Don’t worry you aren’t suffering from Dyslexia if you record 71 as 17.
+It is a common transposition error and can be rectified easily if you double-check the balance sheet.
 This is why many business owners prefer cross-checking the entries of their bookkeepers.

 Missing out on recording inventory changes

 Have you forgotten to record inventory changes?

 Take it easy, it’s a common balance sheet mistake.
 At times even the easiest tasks are prone to mistakes.
 Make sure that you are doing your books on a regular basis since too much work can make Jack a dull boy and he can make such mistakes.

 As discussed earlier, the Balance sheet works on 3 primary entities(assets, liabilities, and equity).
 Inaccurately classifying your transactions can disrupt the balance sheet formula that it works on and can result in major errors.
 However, this is one mistake that professionals won’t make generally but in any case, the proper classification of business transactions is imperative to avoid such errors.

 Business owners who do their books on their own should re-verify the classification of their transactions with an accountant.